Looking for a last-minute gift? Give a subscription box instead

 If you’re still looking for a last-minute present, look no further than this list.
 From socks to CBD, subscription boxes now come in every possible category you can imagine, which means you can pick a box that is perfectly aligned with your recipient’s interests (and your budget).
 Giving your friend or family member a subscription means they’ll continue to receive your gift over the months to come; subscription companies specialize in surprising and delighting consumers by scouring the market for the best possible products to deliver in each box—giving your recipient something exciting to look forward to in the mail all year.

-Over the last few years, I’ve reported about the many subscription startups that have entered the market.
+Over the past few years, I’ve reported about the many subscription startups that have entered the market.
 Here’s a list of the best boxes I’ve discovered.

 Trade Coffee